mchlstr/CISSP-Study-notes/practice/sheets/memory-hooks-fun.md

        6. ⌨️ technical / tactical / "do it now"  ← YOUR instinct grabs here — RESIST
 ```
 > 🔑 The exam pays the **manager** (top of the ladder), not the **technician** (bottom).
-> Your pentester brain dives for rung 6.
+> Your technician brain dives for rung 6.
 Force yourself UP the ladder first.

 ### 🧭 What "think like a manager" REALLY means (re-label it in your head)